 I played college soccer for 4 years at the University of Massachusetts – redshirting my Junior Year due to injury.
 I graduated with a Sport Management Degree and transferred for my 5th year of eligibility to George Mason University.

 The George Mason team experienced the season all athletes dream of.
 The team jelled into a seemingly unstoppable force where the belief we had in ourselves propelled us to seemingly unimaginable wins.
 We were the last team chosen for the NCAA tournament, a real underdog, and finished 2nd, losing to UNC in the National Championship Game.
 I was named Defensive MVP of the Final Four and named a First Team All American.
 (Should I also mention we lost 0-6 to UNC???)

 Being Pre-WUSA and not on the Women's National Team, playing opportunities were limited.
 I played in Washington area men's leagues and travelled on weekends to Philadelphia to play for the Philadelphia Freedom.
-While I loved my Promotions job with Lanzera, a US Soccer Manufacturer, the playing bug could not be put to rest.
+While I loved my Promotions job with Lanzera, an American Soccer Manufacturer, the playing bug could not be put to rest.

 In 1997 I sold my car, put everything I owned in storage, and traveled to Northeast Italy and joined Tavagnacco Femminile of the Italian Women's League.
 My short time in Italy (due to visa issues) is a life-highlight.
 I was learning and training everyday as a professional athlete.
-I was living in the same hotel as all the single Udinese men's players so I was smack dab in the middle of Serie A soccer!!!
+I was living in the same hotel as many of the Udinese men's players, so I found myself in the middle of Serie A football!!!
 Transferred to a team in Germany (that could sort out my visa), I opted to return to the United States to pursue my coaching career full time.